Maroju100/Capstone-Yield-prediction-and-Variety-recommender/README.md

 Inference and Recommendations:
 * Regression for a better understanding of the coefficients and to recommend the varieties.
 * Matrix Factorization - Singular Value Decomposition (SVD): Matrix factorization was attempted to try to recommend varieties to particular locations for which data was not available.
 Using the dry yield as a "rating", varieties were recommended and compared to the regression recommendations.
-This was not entirely successful as domain knowledge along with other factors would be very influential in this area.
-There are biological and agricultural reasons for variety recommendations and this matrix factorization technique would struggle to incorporate that.
+This was not entirely successful as domain knowledge along with other factors are very influential in this area.
+There are biological and agricultural reasons for specific varieties being planted at particular locations and this matrix factorization technique would struggle to incorporate that.

 ![alt text](https://github.com/anubhavrana/Capstone-Yield-prediction-and-Variety-recommender/blob/master/img/regression_coefs_capstone.png)